-If you have not completed the work and obtained a code compliance certificate by the time your consent expires, your work in progress will then be an un-consented structure that you may not be legally entitled to occupy and that you may struggle to sell in future.
-You will face a potentially expensive ands frustrating process to try and demonstrate code compliance and have the building accepted after the fact.
+If you have not completed the work and obtained a code compliance certificate by the time your consent expires, your work in progress may then be deemed an un-consented structure that you are not legally entitled to occupy, and that you may struggle to insure or sell in future.
+You will face a potentially expensive and frustrating process to try and demonstrate code compliance and have the building accepted after the fact.

 Do the landscaping work yourself

 Landscaping is probably one of the things most commonly left to DIY.

 Unfortunately, it is also something that can strongly detract from the finished result if done by amateurs.

 Most people can water a ready-lawn and plant a few shrubs, but the difference between what most people do and professionally designed and implemented landscaping is really night and day.
 Knowing what you like is not the same as successful design, and it could be worth considering deferring the landscaping until there are funds available to hire the pros, or at least getting good professional input early on rather than going completely down the DIY path.

 Do some of the finishing work yourself